asifhg/CGold/docs/tutorials/variables/regular.rst

 ===================

 Note that the order of commands is important because ``set(...
-CACHE ...)`` will remove the regular variable with the same name from current scope:
+CACHE ...)`` will remove the regular variable with the same name from the current scope:

 .. literalinclude:: /examples/usage-of-variables/cache-remove-regular/CMakeLists.txt
   :language: cmake